-This DIY watercolor painting was such a quick and fun little project to add some needed color to a gallery wall.
+This DIY watercolor painting was such a quick and fun little project to add some abstract art and needed color to a gallery wall.

-If you are interested in making your own DIY Watercolor Painting, then bookmark this page or pin the following image for your future reference.
+If you are interested in making your own DIY Watercolor Painting or want to see how to paint abstract art, then bookmark this page or pin the following image for your future reference.

 This abstract design is available as a phone case, a framed print or canvas or as gift cards at our Society 6 shop – please stop by and see our work – click here to visit!

 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 1 email a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!